zkrising/Tachi/docs/docs/codebase/structure/style.md

 JSON does it and that's pretty much the only reason why.

-- Line Break is LF, not CRLF
+- Line Break is LF, **not CRLF**

 Your editor will handle this properly.
 If it does not automatically set, check the bottom right of your editor.
-For Atom, VSCode and some others it will let you switch between CRLF and LF.
+For Atom, VSCode and most others it will let you switch between CRLF and LF.

 ## Commenting Style